learnfreely/LearnFreely-Scripts/pairing_system/thoughts.md

 From there, first priority goes to the tutor with no students.
 That is, `if self.has_student() == 0`, that tutor gets increased priority.

 In order to ensure that those without students are put first, we can do the same thing as the subject and create an indicator function.
-That being said, we'll give it a little leniency by allowing some non-zero score to be given if the function evaluates to 0.
+That being said, we'll give it a little leniency by allowing some non-zero score to be given even if the function evaluates to 0.

 $$f(S_n, T_m)=[S_n \in T_m^0] \cdot [T_m^2-T_m^1 \neq 0] \cdot \big([T_m^1 = 0] + \text{other parameters}\big)$$

-Then, next priority is put on the tutor requesting the most students, regardless of how many they currently have.
+Next priority is put on the tutor requesting the most students, regardless of how many they currently have.
 For example, a tutor with 3 students but requesting 6 will have higher priority than a tutor with 1 but requesting 2.

 This should return a value between 0 and 1, so we can use a scaled logistic function.